 Where Can I Find a Play Therapist?

-Play Therapists are licensed mental health professionals who have earned a Master's or Doctorate degree in a mental health field and obtained considerable general clinical experience and supervision.
-Examples include professional counselors, psychologists, marriage and family therapists, clinical social workers, clinical school counselors, clinical school psychologists, psychiatric nurses, etc.
+Play Therapists are licensed clinical mental health professionals who have earned a graduate degree in a mental health field and obtained extensive specialized play therapy education, training, and supervised experience.
+Play Therapists may hold state licenses as professional counselors, psychologists, marriage and family therapists, clinical social workers, clinical school counselors, clinical school psychologists, psychiatric nurses, etc.

 Registered Play TherapistsTM (RPT) and Registered Play Therapist SupervisorsTM (RPT-S) are licensed professionals who have obtained additional education, training, and supervised experience in the field of play therapy.